dff1980/SAPDI-2022/README.md

 ```
 ## Run local registry on Jump Host

-Copy air gap data (images and utilites) to Jump Host from the external data store:
+Copy air gap data (images and utilities) to Jump Host from the external data store:

 - httpd.gz
 - registry.gz